Healing Starts Here

 This may be a good fit if you:

-- notice physical anxiety symptoms like tension, restlessness, or a racing heart
+• Notice physical anxiety symptoms such as tension, restlessness, or a racing heart.

 Understanding Anxiety

-Everyone feels anxious at times, but when worry becomes constant or starts interfering with everyday life, it may be an anxiety disorder.
-Anxiety can show up as restlessness, difficulty concentrating, muscle tension, poor sleep, irritability, or a constant sense of dread.
+Everyone feels anxious at times, but when worry becomes constant or starts interfering with everyday life, it may become harder to manage alone.
+Anxiety can show up as restlessness, difficulty concentrating, muscle tension, poor sleep, irritability, panic sensations, or a constant sense of dread.

-The good news is that anxiety is highly treatable.
-Through CBT for anxiety, you learn to recognise the patterns that keep anxiety going, challenge unhelpful beliefs, and develop strategies that help you respond differently, even when life feels stressful.
+Through CBT for anxiety, you learn to recognise these patterns, challenge unhelpful beliefs, and develop practical strategies that help you respond differently, even when life feels stressful.

-Generalised Anxiety Disorder involves persistent and excessive worry about everyday situations – work, health, finances, family – even when there is no real danger.
-This constant worry can make it hard to relax, focus, or feel present, leaving you mentally and physically exhausted.
+Generalised Anxiety Disorder, often known as GAD, involves persistent and excessive worry about everyday situations such as work, health, finances, family, or the future.
+This constant worry can make it hard to relax, focus, or feel present.

 Social Anxiety

-Social anxiety is the fear of being judged, embarrassed, or rejected in social or performance situations.
-It can make meetings, friendships, dating, and public events feel overwhelming, and it often leads to avoidance or “getting through” situations while feeling panicked inside.
+Social anxiety is the fear of being judged, embarrassed, rejected, or scrutinised in social or performance situations.
+It can affect meetings, friendships, dating, public events, and everyday interactions.

 Health Anxiety